CrashServer/webFoxDot/README.md

 ## 🚩 Known issues
 - WebFoxDot is not working with Chrome or other Chromium based browser (Vivaldi, Edge, Brave, Opera, ... ), some shortcuts are not recognized
 - Not tested yet on Safari or other web browsers
-- Some shortcuts may not
+- Some shortcuts may not work because we don't have tested all configurations (Windows, Linux, MacOs, different browser, different key mapping...)
+- Not tested with Renardo yet

 ## ✅ Requirements
 - a fully working FoxDot or Renardo installation